Do you love sugar a little too much?

 Sugar Is Linked to Fatty Liver Disease Sugar is largely composed of two simple types of sugars: • Fructose • Glucose Fructose is very much the “evil twin” and heads immediately to your liver.
 Over time, too much sugar can cause a fatty liver, which, if left untreated, can lead to full-on liver disease.

-The best approach to quitting sugar is to quit cold turkey.
+The best approach to quitting sugar is to quit cold turkey

-How to Break Sugar Addiction
+How to Break Sugar Habit

 Don’t buy it and don’t bring it in the house.
 Don’t use sugar substitutes which can be filled with harmful ingredients.
 Instead satisfy that sweet tooth with a fruit smoothie which is filled with nutrients and tons of vitamin C.